We have been working in Niger since 1998 to keep the country's most vulnerable children educated, safe and healthy.

 How we're helping

-Thousands of mothers and babies are receiving good health care, and hundreds of parents are learning how to look after babies and children with common illnesses like diarrhoea and respiratory infections.
+Thanks to child sponsorship in Niger, thousands of mothers and babies are receiving good health care, and hundreds of parents are learning how to look after babies and children with common illnesses like diarrhoea and respiratory infections.

 We are also making sure that malnourished children get the life-saving treatment they need.
 We are helping families and communities cope with the food shortages that are a part of life here.